If you love finding and fixing bugs in programmimg and coding, you could be suited to a career in software testing

-The role of a software tester is integral to the creation of software systems and technical products including vehicles, electronic goods, defence, and healthcare.
+Your role is integral to the creation of software systems and technical products including vehicles, electronic goods, defence, and healthcare.

-The role of a software tester can vary depending on project requirements.
-They may join a project at the initial implementation stages to assess potential risks, or be brought on to a project midway through, when testing becomes a key requirement.
+Your role will vary depending on project requirements.
+You may join a project at the initial implementation stages to assess potential risks, or be brought on to a project midway through, when testing becomes a key requirement.

 Large organisations may have software testers dedicated to one project; whereas smaller organisations may have a central team working on multiple projects.

 However, your work activities are likely to include: